-Upon tasting it we realized that it tastes like a slightly sweet cucumber, how cool!
-We had just got done testing our Honeydew Milk Tea and we immediately knew that this winter melon would be the next milk tea.
+Upon tasting it we realized that it tasted like a slightly sweet cucumber, how cool!
+We had just finished testing our Honeydew Milk Tea and we immediately knew that this winter melon would be the next milk tea.
 And don’t worry, if you can’t find winter melon, cucumber will work great too!

 What is Winter melon Milk Tea?

 Winter melon milk tea is a combination of milk tea and crispy and slightly sweet winter melon.
 It has a long history of popularity in Asian cultures and winter melon is very common due to its medical properties.

 Milk tea is a broad category of tea lattes that has also become known as boba tea or bubble tea because it is often served with tapioca pearls (boba) that resemble bubbles.

 Winter melon is often used in soups, in addition to drinks.
 Many folks will boil the winter melon to create a winter melon syrup that can be used for weeks down the road.
 While we are not doing that, our method yields the same bright flavors of a classic winter melon tea in much less time.

 All substitutions are a 1:1 substitute unless otherwise noted

 Winter melon: Winter melon is basically a huge, slightly sweeter, cucumber.
 It is the wax gourd family and is known for having medicinal benefits.